JoseMorenoJ/CPPtest/README.md

 And, a priori, we don't care about the values of the nodes.

-The function in charge of the merge is call BSTMerge and it will recurringly call itself as it goes deeper into the binary tree.
+The function in charge of the merge is call BSTMerge and it will recursively call itself as it goes deeper into the binary tree.
 Every time you call it, it will call the itself with each side of the node:

 ```
 //Continue merging left and right side